 about when, where, and how to get breastfeeding support

 Our Breastfeeding class meets once for 3 hours, and can be taken individually or as part of the Comprehensive Package.
 We recommend partners attend, as they are integral to the success of the breastfeeding relationship.
-We also recommend you complete these classes prior to the completion of 36 weeks of pregnancy.
+We also recommend you complete this class prior to the completion of 36 weeks of pregnancy.
 No refunds are available for cancellation or non-attendance of any class taken after 36 completed weeks of pregnancy (36.0 weeks).

-We welcome birth professionals who wish to further their education by auditing our Breastfeeding class.
-Please contact us directly for assistance with fees and scheduling
+We welcome birth professionals who wish to further their education by auditing this class.
+Please contact us directly with questions about fees and scheduling.

 *Data from the CDC Breastfeeding Report Card of 2014 (using statistics from 2011)

 $60 (includes pregnant mother and partner)